 Sioni is Tbilisi cathedral temple.
-Built in the name of Dormition of the Mother of God in the Old City, on the river bank, it has been destroyed several times, the most devastating of which took place in 1225, during the invasion of Khorezmians.
+Built-in the name of Dormition of the Mother of God in the Old City, on the river bank, it has been destroyed several times, the most devastating of which took place in 1225, during the invasion of Khorezmians.

 The internal layers of the temple are built of brick.
-Arches, typical for Islamic architecture are of later times, possibly of XVI-XVII cc., apparently contemporaneous of restoration activities, launched by King Vakhtang VI in 1710 when the dome and upper sections of the building were faced with nearly hewn yellow tuff adorned with fretwork and risings.
-As for the lower sections they were faced in XIX c with the same rock but in totally different character.
+Arches, typical for Islamic architecture are of later times, possibly of XVI-XVII cc., apparently contemporaneous with restoration activities, launched by King Vakhtang VI in 1710 when the dome and upper sections of the building were faced with nearly hewn yellow tuff adorned with fretwork and risings.
+As for the lower sections they were faced in XIX c with the same rock but in a totally different character.

-The early XIX c. is one of the milestones in the history of Sioni Cathedral – one of the greatest sacred objects of Georgian Orthodox Church – the cross of st. Nino – the convertor of Georgians – made of vine rods tied with her own braid – for some time kept in Russia – was returned back to Georgia and rested with honors in the Cathedral.
+The early XIX c. is one of the milestones in the history of Sioni Cathedral – one of the greatest sacred objects of the Georgian Orthodox Church – the cross of st. Nino – the convertor of Georgians – made of vine rods tied with her own braid – for some time kept in Russia – was returned back to Georgia and rested with honors in the Cathedral.